 As we walked into Pompeii and were led to one of the open forums near the city hall.
 It was breathtaking to see such a well-preserved ancient city and the expanse before us had us eager to learn and see more.

-The most impressive part of Pompeii is just how large and advanced the city was.
+The most impressive part of Pompeii is how large and advanced the city was.
 There were rows and rows of streets to wander and it would take a week or more to soak in all of the history and archeological research that has been accomplished at this site.
 You also can’t help but notice that Mount Vesuvius is eerily in the background of everything you’re taking in.
-It’s a wonder that the Roman city that was wiped out in 79 AD had so many modern amenities, like indoor plumbing, that took centuries to resurface in Europe.
-It made me imagine how lost Europe was after the fall of Rome compared to the days of Pompeii where Romans had abundant clean water in every home, community baths and spas, hot street food stands, amphitheaters and of course, brothels.
+It’s a wonder that the Roman city that was wiped out in 79 AD had so many modern amenities.
+Pompeii had indoor plumbing, which took centuries to resurface in Europe.
+Visiting the ruins of Pompeii, I realized how lost Europe was after the fall of Rome.
+In the days of Pompeii, the Romans had abundant clean water in every home, community baths and spas, hot street food stands, amphitheaters and of course, brothels.

-Soon it was time to board the bus and head off to Cantina del Vesuvio, a beautiful winery where we would tour the site, have lunch and of course drink copious amount of wine.
+Soon it was time to board the bus and head off to Cantina del Vesuvio.
+We continued our Napoli, Italy tour in a beautiful winery.
+There we would tour the site, have lunch and of course drink copious amount of wine.
 They offer cooking classes, tours, tastings and other experiences on their website.

 We had an amazing tour, lunch and lots of wine, but this may not have been the best time to stop for wine.
 Of course, after walking around Pompeii in the sun we were ready to cool off and drink some wine – but we still had to climb Mount Vesuvius.
 This was not the best climb while wine drunk, but we managed and were rewarded with a gorgeous view of the sea and the hillside (plus the bus drove us most of the way up).